Closed-Eye Group Process

 How to Use Online

-A guided visualization activity can work well online.
-When leading the group through the closed eye portion, it’s helpful to take some time at the start to guide people through getting connected with their bodies, as working at a computer or device we sometimes get more disconnected.
-You can also offer people the option to turn off their web camera or change their position to get more comfortable wherever they are.
+When setting up the closed eye portion online, invite people to connect with their bodies.
+You can offer participants the option to turn off their camera or shift into a more comfortable position.
 Recognize that people will be impacted by their physical surroundings and may have different experiences (for example some may be connecting from home, a shared office, outside, or a public place).